matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 ### Redacting a specific message

-If you have moderation reports enabled and click on the
-{{ mjolnirbutton(text="🗍 Redact") }} button below it, mjolnir will redact this message.
-Alternatively, if you don't have reports enabled or want to redact a specific message from mjolnir, you can instruct mjolnir to do so by sending a message in mjolnir's control room.
+There are two ways to redact a message.
+You can click the {{ mjolnirbutton(text="🗍 Redact") }} button underneath a report, if you are using those reports.
+You can also redact a particular message by sending a message in Mjolnir's control room.
+This method is useful when you haven't received a report about a message, but you want to redact it.

 To redact a specific message, you need to find its permalink.
 A permalink is a regular matrix.to link that you can obtain by hovering the message you want to